Droow/react-password-indicator/README.md

   // If you dont need the value, string is also acceptable
   maxLen: 'Password is too long!',
   // Message for custom rule
-  myCustomRule: 'Your custom message here',
+  myRuleKey: 'Your custom message here',
 }
 ```